ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 Page settings
 ```

+Exeptions:

-Exeption: If the element that triggers the modal dialog is an icon, the modal dialog title is the same as the hover text of the icon.
+* If the element that triggers the modal dialog is an icon, the modal dialog title is the same as the hover text of the icon.
+* If the element can trigger two different modal dialogs (depending on the current state of the shop), the title of the modal dialog is not taken over from the element.
+It rather descriptively and concisely represents the purpose of the respective modal dialog.

 ## Design